htmlacademy-nestjs/1841149-readme-2/project/libs/shared/config/user/config-user/README.md

-# user-config
+# config-user

 This library was generated with [Nx](https://nx.dev).

 ## Building

-Run `nx build user-config` to build the library.
+Run `nx build config-user` to build the library.